thecauagames/Renzo/README.md

 # Renzo
 Renzo is a easy-to-use and user-friendly Discord bot with functions for your server!
+# ⚠️ Disclaimer:
+**This branch is deprecated, meaning that will no longer will be updated neither be supported, use at your own risk!**

 # 🤔 How to contribute to Renzo?
 **You will need:**